Hello, and welcome to Royalty Exchange.

 This is a relatively new concept in the music space, where most royalty transactions are limited to just a handful of players and deal terms are kept under wraps.
 We think that actually restricts value, while a transparent marketplace will instead serve to increase value for both buyers and sellers.

-And those who have acquired royalties through the marketplace have enjoyed an average ROI of 12.15%.
+In the last five years, we’ve facilitated over 1,000 transactions valued at over $87 million.
+Over 27,000 investors have created an account with us.
+And those who have acquired royalties through the marketplace have enjoyed an average ROI of over 10% on average.

-Now we primarily work with music royalties, but we do also have royalty opportunities in the movie and trademark space as well.
+We primarily work with music royalties, but we do also have royalty opportunities in the movie and trademark space as well.

 Content aside, the asset you’re acquiring is the right to receive revenue generated by royalties.
 You’re not acquiring copyrights or control of the content.
 It’s a passive, often partial interest in a royalty stream.